tddg/ds5110-cs5501-spring24/info.md

 ### Quizzes

-There will be a short Canvas quiz due at the end of most Wednesdays.
+There will be a short quiz due at the end of most Wednesdays.
 Make sure you know the rules regarding what is allowed and what is not.

 #### Allowed